 Options to pass to the C compiler, but only if the C compiler is clang.
 If the C compiler is not clang then this variable is ignored.
 These options will be passed after any options given by the ‘CFLAGS’ variable.

-Options to pass to the C compiler, but on if the C compiler is Microsoft Visual C. If the C compiler is not Visual C then this variable is ignored.
+Options to pass to the C compiler, but only if the C compiler is Microsoft Visual C. If the C compiler is not Visual C then this variable is ignored.
 These options will be passed after any options given by the ‘CFLAGS’ variable.